Rayane Bounida

+Club career

 Bounida played with the youth teams of Anderlecht, and regularly was featured in international media as the new big talent from a very young age.
 On his sixteenth birthday it was announced that he would sign a professional contract with Dutch team Ajax, for a rumoured €700,000 per year.
 Many major European teams were interested in signing the young player, including Manchester City and Paris Saint-Germain.

+On 9 December 2024, Bounida made his senior debut for Ajax's reserve team Jong Ajax in the second-tier Eerste Divisie game against De Graafschap.
+He came on as a substitute in the 86th minute and scored Jong Ajax's second goal in added time in a 2–0 victory.
+He scored 4 goals in his first 5 Jong Ajax games, moving to the starting line-up by late January.

+International career

-Bounida has also played for the Belgian U16 team, scoring 4 goals in 11 games.
+Born in Belgium, Bounida is of Moroccan descent.
+He has played for the Belgium U16 national team, scoring 4 goals in 16 matches, for the Belgium U17, scoring 1 goal in 7 matches and for the Belgium U18 scoring 3 goals in 4 matches.